ljantzen/obsidian-logging/README.md

 The timestamp may be overridden by specifying the -t/--time HH:MM switch.
 Log entries are sorted chronologically before being added to the md file.

+You can list the current days log entries by specifying the -l option.
+By specifying `-n <number>` you can list the logs `number` of days ago.

+`olog -n 0` is the same as `olog -l`